swalpa/S3EResBoF/README.md

 ## Acknowledgement

-Part of this code is from a implementation of Classification of HSI using CNN by [Konstantinos Fokeas](https://github.com/KonstantinosF/Classification-of-Hyperspectral-Image).
+Part of this code is from a implementation of Classification of HSI using CNN by [Konstantinos Fokeas](https://github.com/KonstantinosF/Classification-of-Hyperspectral-Image) and [Gopal Krishna](https://github.com/gokriznastic/HybridSN).

 ## License